dr-mushtaq/Python-Notes/README.md

 **3- Machine Learning with Python:** Dive into the world of machine learning using libraries like scikit-learn and TensorFlow/Keras, covering topics such as regression, classification, clustering, and neural networks.

-**Contributing**
+## **Contributing🙌**

 Contributions are welcome!
 Whether it's fixing a bug, enhancing existing content, or adding new material, your contributions can help improve the learning experience for others.
-Please refer to the CONTRIBUTING.md file for guidelines on how to contribute.
+Please contact me on **skype:themushtaq48, email:mushtaqmsit@gmail.com** for guidelines on how to contribute.

 🙏 Special thanks 🙏 to our Virtual University of Pakistan students, reviewers, and content contributors, notably [**Dr Said Nabi**](https://www.linkedin.com/in/dr-said-nabi-7783b916/)